-Since I joined CUHK, I have been working on projects investigating the development, maintenance, loss and revival of Chinese in younger learners in bilingual contexts, as well as online processing and real-time incorporation of cross-domain grammatical features by late bilinguals.
+My current research projects investigate the development, maintenance, loss and revival of Chinese in younger learners in English-speaking contexts, the (un)balanced development of Cantonese, English and/or Mandarin in multilingual children, as well as online processing of complex grammatical features in late English-Chinese bilinguals.

 I welcome collaborations and student project proposals on the acquisition, processing and use of Mandarin, Cantonese and/or English lexicon and grammar in bilingual speakers.
 For 2021 entry, I am looking for a PhD candidate to work with me on a recently funded GRF project “Input and experience in early trilingual development” from 2021 to 2024.
 Details of the PhD programme at CityU can be found here.

 I was born and raised in Guangzhou (also known as “Canton”), China, and attended the Affiliated High School of South China Normal University.
 I grew up speaking both Cantonese and Mandarin (Putonghua), and am now a mother of two trilingual boys in the making!